 Festivals: Salvadorans enjoy a variety of festivals and community celebrations.
 Festivals typically reflect the country's as well as parties, carnivals, and feasting.
-The August celebration of San Salvador's patron saint, Jesus Christ, is a national holiday (see p.
-2 of Time and Space).
+The August celebration of San Salvador's patron saint, Jesus Christ, is a national holiday (see Time and Space).

-Catholic roots (see p.
-1-3 of Religion and Spirituality).
+Catholic roots (see Religion and Spirituality).